Search

 • Biotin – May help decrease fingernail splitting and improve nail thickness.

-• Solubilized keratin – Helps improve nail hardness and reduces tendency to break.
+• Solubilized keratin – Helps improve nail hardness and reduces the tendency to break.

 Gut Health